arizonatribe/vanillas-packages/packages/template-polka/README.md

 # Install

-Scaffold the project using `npx` (or you can globally install `create-vanilla-polka` and invoke the command below without `npx`)
+Scaffold the project using `npx` (or you can globally install `create-vanillas-app` and invoke the command below without `npx`)

 ```
-# npx create-vanilla-polka my-app
+# npx create-vanillas-app my-app
 # cd my-app
 # npm start
 ```